 Founded by a deputy sheriff and stable owner in 1901, the Grand Opera House of the South is a venue with a story to tell.
-A mere $18,000 created a beautiful two-story opera house known for entertaining in the small agricultural town of Crowley, known as the Rice Capital of Louisiana.
-The Grand Opera House of the South featured everything from musical performances to theatrical presentations—even silent theatre—with figures from Clark Gable, Huey Long and Babe Ruth to opera singer Enrico Caruso and Madame de Vilchez-Bisset of the Paris Opera gracing its stage.
+A mere $18,000 investment created a beautiful two-story opera house known for entertaining in the small agricultural town of Crowley, known as the Rice Capital of Louisiana.
+The Grand Opera House of the South featured everything from musical performances to theatrical presentations, with figures from Clark Gable, Huey Long and Babe Ruth to opera singer Enrico Caruso and Madame de Vilchez-Bisset of the Paris Opera gracing its stage.

 “It was like a mini-mall,” says Kim Gattle, Executive Director of The Grand Opera House of the South.
 Gattle is the daughter of entrepreneur and philanthropist L.J.
-Gielen and his wife bought the building in 1999 and founded a non-profit organization to oversee its restoration.
+Gielen, who bought the building in 1999 and founded a nonprofit organization to oversee its restoration.
 The Grand Opera House reopened in 2008 after a $4.5 million renovation.

-The Grand Opera House is one of more than 200 structures in Crowley that are listed on the National Register of Historic Places.
-Many homes and buildings date back to the late 1800s.
+The Grand Opera House is one of more than 200 Crowley structures listed on the National Register of Historic Places.
 Other buildings of historic interest include the Houssaye House (1887), the Egan Hotel (1914) and the Blue Rose Museum (1848).
-Next door to the opera house, the Crowley City Hall, Historic Ford Building from 1920 has been restored and features a museum on the city’s history.
+Next door to the opera house, the Crowley City Hall, housed inside a restored 1920 Ford Motor Company building, has been restored and features a museum on the city’s history.
 All are worth checking out when visiting Crowley.